alexpota/redlock-universal/CONTRIBUTING.md

 - Release notes for significant contributions
 - Documentation credits

-Thank you for contributing to RedLock Universal! 🚀
+Thank you for contributing to redlock-universal! 🚀